Foreck1/LootTweaker-Docs/docs/type-docs/loot-pool.rst

     Adds conditions to the pool.

-    :param conditions: an array of instances of `DataMap <https://crafttweaker.readthedocs.io/en/latest/#Vanilla/Data/DataMap/>`_, each a LootCondition in JSON form.
+    :param conditions: an array of instances of `DataMap`_, each a LootCondition in JSON form.
 It is recommended that the keys are enclosed in quotes to avoid conflicts between JSON key names and ZenScript keywords.
     :errors: if any of the elements of ``conditions`` do not parse successfully.

 .. java:method:: void addConditionsHelper(LootCondition[] conditions)